darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

  - Ethers.js: [_balances.js_](/snippets/code/ethers-tx-local/balances.js)
  - Web3.py: [_balances.py_](/snippets/code/web3py-tx/balances.py)

 For simplicity, the balance file is composed of two sections.
-As before, in the first section ("Define Provider & Variables"), the library to use is imported, and the provider and address from/to (to check the balances) are defined.
+In the first section ("Define Provider & Variables"), the library to use is imported, and the provider and addresses from/to (to check the balances) are defined.

 The second section ("Balance Call Function") outlines the functions needed to fetch the balances of the accounts previously defined.
 Note that `providerRPC` has three the standard node RPC endpoint, the one for development, the one for [Pangolin](/builders/get-started/darwinia-pangolin.md) and another one for [Crab](/builders/get-started/darwinia-crab.md).
 Some of the key takeaways are discussed next.